-At present, the Project Site has no public access.
-The Project site will provide significant areas of green infrastructure to support on-site recreation, with the following provisions included:
+At the present, the Project Site has no public access.
+The Project will provide significant areas of green infrastructure to support on-site recreation, with the following provisions included:

-- High-quality, informal, semi-natural areas. - Circular dog walking routes within the site and/or with links to surrounding public rights of way (PRoW). - Dedicated 'dogs-off-lead' areas. - Signage/information leaflets to householders to promote these areas for recreation. - Dog waste bins. - The long-term maintenance and management of these provisions.
+- High-quality, informal, semi-natural areas. - Circular dog walking routes of 2.7 km within the site and/or with links to surrounding public rights of way (PRoW). - Dedicated 'dogs-off-lead' areas. - Signage/information leaflets to householders to promote these areas for recreation. - Dog waste bins. - The long-term maintenance and management of these provisions.